rmunroe/appian-spear-power-tools/README.md

 ## SPT_List_Count

-Returns the element count (including null elements) in a list.
-If the passed in value is not a list, or the list is null or empty, returns 0.
+Returns the element count (including `null` elements) in a list.
+If the passed in value is not a List, or the List is `null` or empty, returns `0`.

 | Parameter | Description       |
 | --------- | ----------------- |